Okavango River

-The Okavango River (formerly spelt Okovango or Okovanggo), is a river in southwest Africa.
-It is known by this name in Botswana, and as Cubango in Angola, and Kavango in Namibia.
+The Okavango River (formerly spelt Okovango or Okovanggo) is a river in southwestern Africa.
+It is known by this name in Botswana, as Cubango in Angola, and Kavango in Namibia.
 It is the fourth-longest river system in southern Africa, running southeastward for 1,600 km.
 It begins at an elevation of 1300 m in the sandy highlands of Angola.
 Farther south, it forms part of the border between Angola and Namibia, and then flows into Botswana.
 The Okavango does not have an outlet to the sea.
 Instead, it discharges into the Okavango Delta or Okavango Alluvial Fan, in an endorheic basin in the Kalahari Desert.
 The Cuito River is a major tributary.

+Name

+The name Okavango is derived from the Kavango, which refers to the Kavango people of northern Namibia.

+Older English spellings included Okovango, while some Namibian scholarship prefers Kavango when referring to the Namibian river and region.
+Historian Andreas Eckl notes that German colonial reports used Okavango, but that the initial O- is not common in local Kavango languages, and has instead been attributed to Herero influence.

 Flow

 The Cubango and Cuito Rivers are the principal tributaries of the Okavango Delta, and affect its health.
-In Angola, the upper reaches of the Cuito suffer clogging due to controlled burns of the vegetation, reducing water flow downstream as the accumulated water instead flows into the sand.
+In Angola, seasonal controlled burns of the vegetation clog the upper reaches of the Cuito and reduce water flow downstream as the accumulated water instead flows into the sand.